 Colorado Family Law For Marriage and Family Therapists

-Lewis & Matthews have always had a strong commitment to helping clients in every possible way, including non-technical issues.
+Lewis & Matthews has always had a strong commitment to helping clients in every possible way, including non-technical issues.
 This is why we believe that the assistance of a skilled therapist can make the key difference in removing obstacles to good decision-making in a client’s case.

-A divorce is a traumatic experience, which can compromise a client’s better judgement.
+A divorce is a traumatic experience, which can compromise a client’s better judgment.
 This is the reason we developed a system of resources that can help therapists better understand what the clients are going through.
 Our goal is to give therapists the tools they need to guide clients in arriving at a decision with a clear head.

 A Quick Therapist Course on Family Law

 Our Managing Partner, Jennifer Lewis, continues to work with the Colorado Association of Marriage and Family Therapists to pioneer the creation of new therapist resources to support coordinated care during the divorce process.